tarwn/lessthandot-hugo/blogs/content/posts/2011-05-17-process-kills-developer-passion-and-kittens.md

 And hell, some of us even like exploring processes, practices, and all those other things.
 Think of it like coding against a quantum compiler that never returns the same result twice, and occasionally turns into a spherical chicken for no apparent reason.
 Because, you know, as if projects aren't tricky enough, they keep staffing them with us developers, and we can complexify anything.

-## Ok, but what about the Scrum Kool-aid…
+## Ok, but what about the Scrum Kool-aid...

 Ok, yes, any process can be implemented poorly.
-A few years ago people were saying the same thing about RUP, and before that…well, lets pretend there was no before that, we like reinventing things.
+A few years ago people were saying the same thing about RUP, and before that...well, lets pretend there was no before that, we like reinventing things.

 MVC is [over 30 years old][3].
 Scrum?
 [Longer than you think][4].
 Any guesses on when we started adding behavior to objects?